Work Futures Research Centre (WFRC)

 Discover what we do and how we carry out our research.

-The Work Futures Research Centre (WFRC) was founded in 2008 as one of the University of Southampton’s Strategic Research Groups to provide an interdisciplinary hub for a wide range of work-related research.
-By bringing together research strengths across a wealth of diverse activities and interests, the WFRC tackles some of the most pressing challenges facing the world of work.
-We are interested in diversity within labour markets, whether through gender, race and ethnicity, social class, educational background, age, sexual orientation, or geographical location.
+The Work Futures Research Centre (WFRC) was founded in 2008 as one of the University of Southampton’s Strategic Research Groups.
+It provides an interdisciplinary hub for work-related research.
+By bringing together researchers and practitioners, the WFRC tackles and innovates on some of the most pressing challenges facing the world of work.
+We are interested in diversity within labour markets and workplaces, around gender, race and ethnicity, social class, educational background, age, sexual orientation, disability, physical and mental health, neurodiversity, and geographical location.